Rooolien/Report/README.md

 - A description of any other activities in which you participated and any results

-- Add line from my laptop Plus another one
+- Add line from my laptop Plus another one plus plus